Jokha-AlHarthy/Wajeeh-Mobile-Application-Travel-Itinerary/README.md

 ## 📱 Run the Flutter App
 - Install Flutter (version 3.x or above)
 - Open the project in VS Code or Android Studio
-- cd folder
+- Cd folder that you download it
-- flutter pub get
+- Terminal: flutter pub get
 - Connect an Android device or emulator
-- flutter run
+- Terminal: flutter run